 On Keros, archaeologists have found statues, stone utensils, ceramics, obsidian blades, and even tombs exhibited in the National Archaeological Museum in Athens.

 The only way to get to Koufonisia is by ferry, either a fast ferry (about 5 hours) or a conventional vessel (almost 8 hours).
 The ferries depart from Piraeus as well as from the port of Rafina.

 It is also possible to board a direct ferry from other Greek Islands, including the closest of all, Naxos, Santorini, and Mykonos.
 If you prefer to fly, it is possible to land either in Mykonos or Santorini and then take a boat to Koufonisia.
 The boat ride between Mykonos and Koufonisia is under 1.5 hours, while it takes more than 2 hours from Santorini.

 How To Move Around In Koufonisia

 This is one of those destinations where you won’t need a car to move around and explore.
-It is pretty easy to go to the beach by walking on several paths that provide easy access to the coast.
+It is pretty easy to go to the beach by walking on several paths, providing easy coast access.
 To reach some areas with more difficult access or to check the three islands of the group, it is possible to take a taxi boat from the local harbor.

 When To Visit Koufonisia

 Following the tradition of most Greek Islands, this destination sees the biggest number of tourists during July and August.
-For pleasant temperatures and fewer crowded facilities, it is best to plan your holidays in June or September.
+For pleasant temperatures and fewer crowded facilities, planning your holidays in June or September is best.